 Guim plaza.jpg

 Our bus takes us to another wonderful World Heritage site.
 Guimarães was chosen by the first king, as the first capital of his Portuguese nation in 1139.
 Our 4-star hotel forms part of the original walls of the historic town center.
 Here we can explore this medieval village, relax in outdoor cafes, enjoy sketching or painting, museums, good restaurants and shops.
-After checking in to our hotel, there will be an orientation, walking tour.

 rooster.jpg

 Today we travel to the nearby town of Barcelos for Market Day!
 This is Portugal’s largest weekly market, selling everything from chickens to ceramics.
-The town itself is also fun to explore, with gardens, an octagonal church, and the ruins of a palace belonging to the Dukes of Bragança, ruined in the 18th century and now a small open-air archeological museum.
-There are stones and sculptures dating from the Roman period to the Middle Ages, one featuring a 15th-century cross depicting the story of the Barcelos cockerel.
+The town itself is also fun to explore, with gardens, an octagonal church, and the ruins of a palace belonging to the Dukes of Bragança, destroyed in the 18th century and now a small open-air archeological museum.
+There are stones and sculptures dating from the Roman period to the Middle Ages, one featuring a 15th-century cross depicting the famous story of the Barcelos cockerel.

 Guim castle.jpg